gchiu/midcentral/README.md

   eg. `rx 'f*`
 * A list of the drugs available will then be printed to the screen
 * Select one to use, and then the available doses will be shown
+* 0 means to cancel the prescription of this drug, and 1 more than the possible choice means use a manually entered dose.
 To be contd